tsurdilo/thymeleaf-kie-server-dialect/README.md

 # Using the dialect
 Once registered you can start using the dialect markup in your Thymeleaf templates.
-Regardless of the template markup used, you should add in your html node of the template:
+Regardless of the template markup used, you should add in your html node of the template (this is not required tho)

-1. Starting a process from Thymeleaf template:
-In your template html node add:

 ```html
 xmlns:kieserver="http://jbpm.org/"